Walk into any bookstore, and you’ll see thousands upon thousands of book spines staring at you.

 What else should be included on the back cover?

-A short bio explaining who you are and why you have authority to write on this topic should be included.
+A short bio explaining who you are and why you have the authority to write on this topic should be included.

 Some authors have opted to mention their credentials within the actual blurb, thus saving room for endorsements by influencers who have read advance copies of the book.